 (4) in compartments or ducts dedicated for electrical switchgears, transformers or air-conditioning ducts;

 (5) in refrigeration chambers, coldrooms, air handling rooms and ventilation or other hazardous materials;

 (6) adjacent to pipes and vessels containing flammable, oxidizing, corrosive and other hazardous materials; and

-(7) in fire lift lobby, FCC, smoke-stop lobbies, fire pump rooms, firefighting water tank rooms, sprinkler control valve rooms, riser ducts, areas of refuge, protected corridors, exit staircases, bedrooms and other occupied area, etc..
+(7) in fire lift lobby, FCC, smoke-free lobbies, fire pump rooms, firefighting water tank rooms, sprinkler control valve rooms, riser ducts, areas of refuge, protected corridors, exit staircases, bedrooms and other occupied area, etc..

 c.
 Proper metal pipe sleeve shall be installed for the gas pipes running in enclosed non-ventilated areas or basement floor, and at least one end exposed directly to the exterior open safe space (it can be used to facilitate the gas leak detection system).

 d.
 Gas pipe running vertically shall be enclosed within a protected riser shaft and be fully fire separated from other M&E risers.
 Ventilation opening shall be provided for such gas riser.